freerasmea/freerasmea.github.io/_posts/2015-02-13-Solidarity-with-Rasmea-Odeh-Event-in-NYC.md

 We plan to live stream with Rasmea Odeh in order to watch her speak to us and answer questions from the audience.

 Friday, February 13 at 6:45pm
-The Riverside Church in the City of New York, Room 240
+<br>The Riverside Church in the City of New York, Room 240